Visibility in hypercubes: Abstract

-We also consider the chromatic mutual-visibility number, $\chi_{\mu}(G)$, that is the smallest number of colors used on vertices of $G$, such that every color class is a mutual-visibility set.
-Klav\v{z}ar, Kuziak, Valenzuela-Tripodoro, and Yero asked whether it is true that $\chi_{\mu}(Q_{n})=O(1)$.
-We answer their question in the negative by showing that $\omega(1)=\chi_{\mu}(Q_{n})=O(\log\log{n})$.
+We also consider the chromatic mutual-visibility number, $\chi_{\mu}(G)$, defined as the smallest number of colors used on vertices of $G$, such that every color class is a mutual-visibility set in $G$.
+Klav\v{z}ar, Kuziak, Valenzuela-Tripodoro, and Yero asked whether $\chi_{\mu}(Q_{n})=O(1)$.
+We answer their question in the negative, namely, we show that $\chi_{\mu}(Q_{n})$ is a growing function of $n$.
+Moreover, we show that $\chi_{\mu}(Q_{n})=O(\log\log{n})$.

 Finally, we study the so-called total mutual-visibility number of graphs and give asymptotically tight bounds on this parameter for hypercubes.